Alcohol and Health

 How Is Moonshine Made

-How Is Moonshine Made?
+How Is Moonshine Alcohol Made?

 The most popular way to make moonshine is using a still.
 A still is a large, multi-chamber pot used to boil a liquid and extract certain chemicals (such as ethanol).
 Moonshine, in particular, uses a copper still.

 • Fermentation.
-First, the corn is cooked in water to create a slurry known as “mash.”
+First, the corn is cooked in water to create a slurry known as a “mash.”
 Then, it is cooled and mixed with sugar and yeast and left to ferment.
 The yeast eats the sugar and produces ethanol as a waste product.

 • Boiling.
 After the mash has fermented, it is filtered and transferred into a still, where it is heated to a boil.